How would you feel if the customer support agent picked up your call and helped you instantly to resolve your issue?

 - Decrease the number of customer service calls

-Instead of escalating the problem or switching the communication channel, you must brainstorm ideas with your team and create a process for each issue and implement them.
-As there is a high probability of customers being loyal to you if you will resolve their issues within the given time.
+Instead of escalating the problem or switching the communication channel, you must brainstorm ideas with your team create a process for each issue and implement them.
+As there is a high probability of customers being loyal to you if you resolve their issues within the given time.

 This is the importance of CES but do you know what questions you should ask while creating CES surveys?
 If not, then let’s move ahead and glance at the questions that you must ask.

 What questions can you ask in CES surveys?